danizen/sqlite-centos7/README.md

 make verify
 ```

-To extract it into the rpmbuild directory, by default ~/rpmbuild but can also be redefined in ~/.rpmmacros, do:
+To extract it into the rpmbuild directory, by default `~/rpmbuild` but can also be redefined using `~/.rpmmacros`, do:

 ```bash
 make setuptree